darioizzo/audi/paper/paper.md

 of Taylor models to compute rigorous bounds on generic Taylor series.
 However, their underlying approach differs substantially from that of `pyaudi`, and preliminary comparisons presented here indicate that `pyaudi` can significantly outperform these libraries in the practical cases tested.

+In the field of machine learning, in recent years a plethora of automatic differentiation toolboxes have risen tailored at the efficient execution of machine learning tasks and optimization in general.
+JAX [@jax2018github], TensorFlow [@tensorflow2015-whitepaper], PyTorch [@paszke2019pytorch] (autograd) are perhaps the most widely adopted.
+For low order derivatives (first and second order only) these are very efficient and should be used as they implement efficiently reverse mode automatic differentiation which for these tasks is often superior.
+For higher order derivatives, instead, most implementation suffer greatly and, although some experimental features start to be available (see JAX's jet feature [@bettencourt2019taylor]), they are still not mature enough.

 ## Key aspects